 Additional educational messaging is needed to address impairments of water bodies within the City.
-The 2016 Permit includes requirements in Appendix F and Appendix H regarding pet waste management, to be distributed each summer; grass clipping management, to be distributed each spring; leaf litter management, to distributed in the

-Fall; deicing material management, to be distributed each winter (Nov-Dec); and proper septic system maintenance for properties with septic systems.
+The 2016 Permit includes requirements in Appendix F and Appendix H regarding pet waste management, to be distributed each summer; grass clipping management, to be distributed each spring; leaf litter management, to distributed in the Fall; and proper septic system maintenance for properties with septic systems.

-Additionally, the program will educate the public on the proper management and disposal of pollutants of concern, which are listed in the most recent final version of the Massachusetts Integrated List of Waters (2018/2020).
+Additionally, the program will educate the public on the proper management and disposal of pollutants of concern, which are listed in the most recent final version of the Massachusetts Integrated List of Waters (2016).
 The City will focus on actions the public can take to reduce these pollutants at the source.
 Table 5-1 describes these pollutants, their potential impacts to Cambridge's waterbodies, and the behaviors that can reduce those impacts.